ciel-lang/CIEL/docs/README.md

 Questions, doubts?
 See the [FAQ](FAQ.md).

+Status: it's very much a work in progress, but it should always be usable from master.

 ## Rationale

 One of our goals is to make Common Lisp useful out of the box for